mehtaharsh16/daniel.feldroy.com/posts/2011-09-history-of-my-most-used-shell-commands.md

 **Brent O'Connor said on 2011-09-14**

-Here is mine currently... :)<br /><br />78 ls<br />73 git<br />72 cd<br />35 vagrant<br />25 deactivate<br />21 workon<br />20 sudo<br />17 e<br />15 mkvirtualenv<br />14 fab<br />13 django-admin.py<br />13 cat<br />11 runserver<br />11 ex<br />9 rm<br />9 pip<br />6 ./bin/craigslist_import.py<br />5 grep<br />5 cdvirtualenv<br />4 ssh
+Here is mine currently... :)

+78 ls
+73 git
+72 cd
+35 vagrant
+25 deactivate
+21 workon
+20 sudo
+17 e
+15 mkvirtualenv
+14 fab
+13 django-admin.py
+13 cat
+11 runserver
+11 ex
+9 rm
+9 pip
+6 ./bin/craigslist_import.py
+5 grep
+5 cdvirtualenv
+4 ssh

 **Dougal said on 2011-09-15**

+If you add this to your .profile/bash_rc you can make the results more interesting.

+export HISTSIZE=50000

-If you add this to your .profile/bash_rc you can make the results more interesting.<br /><br />export HISTSIZE=50000<br /><br />My bash history then goes back until at least the start of this year.
+My bash history then goes back until at least the start of this year.
 Very handy if you want to search for something and I've not noticed a slowdown (even of running the history command).

 **Reinout van Rees said on 2011-09-15**

 So you got rid of buildout, he? :-) How do you deal with the recipes that you're now missing?
 Or didn't you use them?
-I use buildout to generate my apache config, just to name an example, and to set up my django project.<br /><br />I <i>assume</i> you also used some of those recipes.
+I use buildout to generate my apache config, just to name an example, and to set up my django project.

+I <i>assume</i> you also used some of those recipes.
 How do you handle such tasks now?

 **pydanny said on 2011-09-15**

 @Reinout - The final buildout project I was on got converted to pip/virtualenv + either apt or homebrew depending on who was developing it.
-The consensus has been to use native tools to build environments and that designers and developers find buildout cumbersome, kind of undocumented, and hard to debug. <br /><br />And I stand by that statement.
-I think buildout grew from a straightforward Python package management system and into something else that tried to be kind of like Chef or Puppet but purely focused on Python. <br /><br />I need to blog my thoughts about it. :P
+The consensus has been to use native tools to build environments and that designers and developers find buildout cumbersome, kind of undocumented, and hard to debug.

+And I stand by that statement.
+I think buildout grew from a straightforward Python package management system and into something else that tried to be kind of like Chef or Puppet but purely focused on Python.

+I need to blog my thoughts about it. :P